-The PhD Health Sciences program requires you to complete a minimum of 72 credits beyond the bachelor’s degree, including no more than 36 credits from a related master’s and/or other post baccalaureate coursework.
+The Health Sciences doctorate program requires you to complete a minimum of 72 credits beyond the bachelor’s degree, including no more than 36 credits from a related master’s and/or other post baccalaureate coursework.
 Depending on area of concentration, additional credits may be required.
 Consult with your major professor for individual program of study requirements.
 You must complete a minimum of 36 credits, or 50% of the total credits required for the degree, in doctoral status at UWM, including pre-candidacy and candidacy work.

 Of the credits taken in residence, you must complete at least eight graduate credits in each of two consecutive semesters, or six or more graduate credits in each of three consecutive semesters, exclusive of summer sessions.